We strive to provide accurate range estimates for our electric scooters in the product description.

 When charging your electric scooter, make sure it charges up to its target voltage to ensure the battery is fully functional.
 This is 67V for Mantis and Wolf, and 54V for WideWheel and Horizon.
 You can access the voltage reading in the display as described in the manual (short press on mode or power button while turned on - depending on model).

 The actual voltage reading fluctuates downwards whenever you put a lot of load on the motors - this is normal.
-It will come back up when you idle.
-Keep an eye on voltage while riding to get a better feeling on how voltage relates to Battery charge.
+It will come back up when you release the throttle.
+Keep an eye on voltage while riding to get a better feeling on how voltage relates to battery charge.
 The relation is NOT linear.
-You will experience a relatively quick drop of the first 2-3 voltage points and then a gradual decline until you hit about 54V on Mantis/Wolf and 43V on WideWheel/Horizon.
+You will experience a relatively quick drop of the first 2-3 voltage points and then a gradual decline until you hit about 52V on Mantis/Wolf and 39V on WideWheel/Horizon.
 At that lower level, a sudden increase in power, by e.g. full acceleration or going up a hill, may cause the voltage to briefly get to the controller shut off point and your scooter may shut down.
-You will need to connect your scooter to a charger to reactivate.
+You will need to connect your scooter to a charger to reactivate it.

-We recommend that whenever battery is low, keep an eye on the display to see how Voltage fluctuates downwards when you draw a lot of power.
+We recommend that whenever the battery is low, keep an eye on the display to see how voltage fluctuates below the lower limit while riding.
+This is when you should bring your ride to an end and charge the scooter as it may suddenly shut off.